ModeladoFoundation/ocr-apps/apps/hpgmg/refactored/mpilite/intel/README.md

 -t highes tag number
 -r number of ranks to run on

+The orignal code has been modified to provide for an extra compile time flag to allow to set the number of warm-up runs and number of solver runs to 1.
+This is useful for timing experiments.
+If desired specify -DONESOLVE.
+The modification is done in file hpgmg.c

 Below is the DOE original HPGMG README

  This is